muriloxyz/cayena-challenge/README.md

 ## Main takeaways

 - If you need daily data updates updates, keep the docker containers running!
 There's a cron job scheduled to scrape the website every day, 3am UTC time (00:00 Brazilian time).
 It will scrape the website and store all the processed data into the book_info table, leaving it ready for analysis;
 - It is possible to trigger the job manually!
-But you'll need to enter the worker container to execute the python job;
+But you'll need to enter the worker container to execute the python job.
-- The ``data`` directory is a docker volume used by the PostgreSQL container, and contains all of it's data.

 ## Architecture
 ![Architecture-Diagram](https://user-images.githubusercontent.com/43562753/159823744-949c49a1-0b38-4d7d-941b-73edea8601cb.png)